-The formation of T-cells are also seen as co-causative agents in the development of Rheumatoid arthritis.
-Research has shown that the use of CBD suppresses the development of these T-cells.
-Which in turn represents one of the immunosuppressive properties of CBD (cannabidiol) and, among other things, its anti-inflammatory properties.
+The formation of T-cells is also seen as a co-causative agent in the development of Rheumatoid arthritis.
+Research has shown that the use of CBD suppresses the development of these T-cells, which in turn represents one of the immunosuppressive properties of CBD (cannabidiol) and, among other things, its anti-inflammatory properties.

-These properties of suppressing the development of T-cells in the autoimmune disease rheumatoid arthritis are one of the benefits of the use of CBD in RA.
+This property of suppressing the development of T-cells in the autoimmune disease rheumatoid arthritis is one of the benefits of the use of CBD in treating RA.

 The Effects of CBD on the Immune System in Arthritis

 As mentioned, CBD also affects the immune system of the body.
 Research has shown that CBD can regulate and balance overstimulation of the immune system.
 Overstimulation (overreaction) often leads to autoimmune diseases such as multiple sclerosis, psoriasis, arthritis or, in general, to a chronic inflammation.